 The industry needs to do some serious work to figure out why its instructions — which would seem, to those of us familiar with them, fairly clear — aren’t being heeded.
 Do safety briefings need to emphasise the consequences more?
 Do safety videos need to show injuries from cabin bags?
 Do we need to make it as unacceptable as drunk driving?
 Do we need to take a frankly brutal tack, like some road safety campaigns?

 Perhaps a snappy ear-worm-worthy song like Virgin America’s Safety Dance?

-Or is a catchy “dumb ways to die” approach, used by Melbourne’s Metro Trains?
+Or do we need a catchy “dumb ways to die” approach, as used by Melbourne’s Metro Trains?

 Whatever the best way to fix the problem turns out to be, doing nothing isn’t an option.